 Tell us about your company, latest developments and achievements.

 Hinton Bikes is a start-up based in Cambridge that is focusing on developing a lightweight and very compact folding electric bike for urban commuters.
 We’ve been working on this project for about a year and a half and have achieved a few key milestones in the last 6 months: first complete prototype bike frame, first investment, and first international sourcing trip.
+Our initial designs were based off of electric scooters with seats and then we turned to bike designs since we thought larger wheels can give the ride versatility.
 Recently we have won funding from a few different sources including a grant from the Design Council, and third place in the London round of the Shenzhen Innovation & Entrepreneurship International Competition.

 What was the impact of Pitchfest on your venture?